Day of The Child

 May 4th 1-3pm at the Anderson Valley Elementary School - Bring your kids and grandkids to this afternoon of fun for our kids.
 The Anderson Valley Historical Society will be participating in this community event with 3 stations featuring activities the kids of yesteryear enjoyed and endured!
 Station 1 Games: Marbles, jacks, hopscotch.
 Station 2 Work: Drilling by hand, Making Butter.
 Station 3 Dressup: Take photos of the kids dressed up in clothes from the waaaay past!

-Mendocino County Museum teams with Anderson Valley Historical Society to learn about the Anderson Valley Pomo Native Americans.
+The Historical Society of Mendocino County teams with the Anderson Valley Historical Society to learn about the Anderson Valley Pomo.

 June 8 1-3pm at the museum.
-The Mendocino County museum is coming to Anderson Valley to learn more about our history.
-David Severn will be sharing an overview of the Anderson Valley Pomo.
+The Historical Society of Mendocino County is coming to Anderson Valley to learn more about our history.
+We are honored to host Liz Knight, an ancestral descendent of the Anderson Valley Pomo, David Severn, researcher and Jeff Burroughs, historian.
+They will be sharing insights and stories of the Anderson Valley Pomo - Past, Present and Future.
 Museum tours to follow.
 Refreshments will be served.

 July Chat